-Whether funded by Capital Projects Funds (CPF) or State and Local Fiscal Recovery funds (SLFRF), depending on the program the grantee is participating in, as outlined in the Program Procedures and the Grant Disbursement agreement between Grantees and projects must reach completion within a certain timeframe.
+Whether funded by Capital Projects Funds (CPF) or State and Local Fiscal Recovery funds (SLFRF), as outlined in the Program Procedures and the Grant Disbursement agreement between Grantees and the WVDED, projects must reach completion within a certain timeframe.

-For LEAD projects, construction must be able to be completed and ready to serve customers within 12 months from award; this may be extended up to an additional 6 months for delays not caused by the Grantee.
-Customer drops at targeted addresses requesting new service are eligible for reimbursement within 24 months of award;
+For LEAD Round 1 projects, construction must be able to be completed and ready to serve customers within 12 months from award; this may be extended up to an additional 6 months for delays not caused by the Grantee.
+Customer drops at targeted addresses requesting new service are eligible for reimbursement within 24 months of award.16

-For MBPS and GigReady projects, Construction must be able to be completed and ready to serve customers within 24 months from award; this may be extended up to an additional 6 months for delays not caused by the Grantee.
+For MBPS and GigReady Round 1 projects, Construction must be able to be completed and ready to serve customers within 24 months from award; this may be extended up to an additional 6 months for delays not caused by the Grantee.
 Customer drops at targeted addresses requesting new service are eligible for reimbursement within 24 months of award.